HumaAltaf5/bright-bytes-food-api/README.md

-Healthy Food API
+# Healthy Food API

+## Introduction
-This API will allow users to specify calories and display 3 healthy meals amounting to the total number of calories input by the user.
+This is a Repository for a Healthy Food API called Bright Bytes.
+This API allows users to specify calories and the type of meals they are interested in and returns 3 healthy meals amounting to the total number of calories input by the user.

-Before run the programme please create database with following code

-`CREATE DATABASE brightbytes;`
+## Description
+The Healthy Food API displays meals according to users requirements.
+Users can input the numbers of calories and choose the meal type they are interested in eg. Veg or Non Veg meal and send a 'Get Request' to the endpoints below to see 3 meals amounting to the calories specified.
+End Points :
+1. Get /meals/veg/2000 - Returns json response of 3 veg meals summing upto 2000 calories
+2. Get /meals/nonveg/2500 - Returns json response of 3 non veg meals summing upto 2500 calories
+3. Get /actuator/info - Returns json response with API info
+4. Get /actuator/health - Returns json response with API health

+## Pre-Requisites
+- Java SE Development Kit 11
+- Maven

+## Technologies and Dependencies
+- Spring Boot
+- Spring Web
+- MySQL Database
+- mysql-connector-java
+- Spring Data JPA
+- Spring Actuator
+- Spring Test

+### How to get Started
+- Fork and clone the repository from GitHub

+### Main Entry Point
+- The main entry point for the application is: [FoodapiApplication.java](/src/main/java/com/brightbytes/foodapi/FoodapiApplication.java)

+### Running Unit Tests
+- Tests can be run from IntelliJ from the test folder or from the terminal inside the root directory using: mvn test

+### Externalising Configurations - application.properties
+- The application.properties consists of all the required settings for the database connection and the /info and /health end points for the api

+### Database scripts
+- The database scripts required to interact with the database can be viewed in the [dbscripts](/src/main/resources/dbscripts) folder